 What do I need to properly set up a payment gateway? #

-Why do I need an acquirer? #
+Why do I need an acquirer to accept payments? #

 How does the Frisbii payment gateway help with acquirer agreements? #